If you’re starting a blog, one of the first choices you will have to make is whether you should have a free hosted blog or a self-hosted blog.

 In general, if you hope to make money from your blog, then choose a self-hosted option.

 So, the first thing to do is to decide what your blog will be used for.
 If it has anything to do with an existing business, or you intend to make it a business (with affiliate marketing or e-commerce), then a free blog won’t cut it.

 On the other hand, if it’s a personal blog with a few photos and videos, then a free option could be fine.

 You may be reading this, and the idea of earning money from a blog sounds good, but you don’t have a budget or aren’t sure if you’re cut out for blogging.

 In that case, I recommend that you start with one of the platforms that allow you to start a free blog using the WordPress software.
 Either WordPress.com or SiteRubix.com.

-Choose WordPress.com and as you progress you will be enticed to upgrade.
-Buy a domain name, get more storage space or to remove the ads.
+Choose WordPress.com, and as you progress, you will be enticed to upgrade.
+Buy a domain name, get more storage space, or remove the ads.
 Don’t do this!